+How to market your house for sale?
 Take photographs of every room.
 For a cleaner look, shoot most rooms from about chest height to give buyers a view that approximates what they’d see when standing or sitting in the room.
 Photograph the room not the furniture.
 Make sure to capture wide angles of every room.
 Whenever possible, include 3 walls in each photo by standing as far back in a corner as you can.
 Show how each room connects to the next, so that the prospective home buyer can get a feel for the flow of the house.
 And watch out for your reflection, so you don’t get people caught in the pictures.

 Market your house online with the MLS

 Make sure when you’re selling a property that you use the multiple listing service (MLS) to spread the word about your property online.
 Photos attract buyers’ attention, and your description on the MLS feeds their curiosity about the specifics.
 A well-crafted listing description should be a highlight reel of your home’s best offerings, and that includes any perks that come with its location.

 When a home goes into the MLS, it’s syndicated to all of the other real major real estate websites.
 This will help your listing appear on Zillow, Realtor, Trulia, Homesnap, and your agent’s local public-facing MLS at the very least.
 Typically, this will enable the listing to spread to roughly 500 total websites.